RohanJimani/Simon_Game/README.md

 # Simon_Game
-This is Simon Game Project
+This is Simon Game Project.